 Antacids

 These can be used often.
 Generally, antacids should be taken 30 to 60 minutes after eating and at bedtime.
-Liquids are preferred to tablets, with the strongest being Maalox II, Mylanta II, Gelusil II and Riopan Plus.
+Liquids are preferred to tablets.
+Examples include Maalox II, Gaviscon, Mylanta II, Gelusil II and Riopan Plus or their generic equivalents.

 Drugs

-Medicines are now available that effectively reduce and even eliminate the secretion of stomach acid and increase the strength of the LES muscle.
+Medicines are now available that effectively reduce the secretion of stomach acid.
 The most potent of these are called proton pump inhibitors.
 These remarkable drugs are often dramatically effective in severe cases of reflux.
+Other medications strengthen the LES muscle but these medication tend to have more side effects are usually not first line therapies.

 Surgery

 Surgery is rarely required in treating reflux.
 However, when the treatment programs outlined above are ineffective, surgery may be considered to strengthen the LES muscle.
 An anti-reflux surgery is usually performed by laparoscopic technique.
 This surgery is accomplished through tiny holes in the belly button and upper abdomen.
-Recovery is far quicker with this technique.
+Recovery is far quicker with this technique when compared to the older, open surgery.
 This operation should only be performed by surgeons thoroughly familiar with it.
 Surgery, however, is not always permanently successful and there can be complications.

 Summary